captain-calc/textioc/readme.md

 New Internal Library Routines:
 * getWordWidth
 * iscntrl	(determines if the passed char is a null, a newline, or a tab)

+### Version 0.4 (in progress...)

+Comments:

+A complete port of the library from C to eZ80 Assembly.
+Drops GraphX font support and adds FontLibC support.